poojithavelamala2002/integration-assessment/README.md

 - Token storage and management using Redis
 - API endpoints for fetching integration data
 - Modular backend architecture with FastAPI
 - React frontend for interactive integration management
+- Note: Authorization for Airtable and Notion is planned but not yet implemented

 ---